DreamingInBinary/Swiftjective-C/_posts/2018-11-03-supporting-external-displays.md

 }
 ```

-> If your app is suspended when a notification arrives, UIKit delivers it when your app begins running again.
+{% include prettyBlockquote.html text="If your app is suspended when a notification arrives, UIKit delivers it when your app begins running again." %}

 It's about thinking of any context that _could_ be lost from any of these transitions that should later be restored.
 So, be thinking about currently selected index paths, selected content or view hierarchies that you might need to do some bookkeeping for to later restore.